Ai-Layer-Labs/think-staking-audit/audit/roles.md

 ## Our Approach to Access Control

-The Think Token Staking system implements a carefully designed access control architecture using OpenZeppelin's AccessControl pattern.
+The THINK Token Staking system implements a carefully designed access control architecture using OpenZeppelin's AccessControl pattern.
 We've structured roles across two main contracts - StakingVault and StakingStorage - to achieve separation of concerns and granular permission management.

 ## System Architecture Overview